PTSD - Post-traumatic Stress Disorder

 A collection of personal stories and poetry about life and living with PTSD.

-OUT NOW!!
+THE BOOK - OUT NOW!!

 "PTSD (Post-Traumatic Stress Disorder) can be caused by experiencing or witnessing terrifying, violent, or life-threatening events, including accidents, assaults, abuse (childhood, domestic, sexual), combat, natural disasters, severe illness, or traumatic childbirth, with recurring or prolonged trauma (like ongoing abuse or war) often leading to Complex PTSD.
 It stems from a deeply distressing experience that makes a person feel helpless, or that their life is in danger, with triggers varying by individual."